scier/MetalSplatter/README.md

 ## Minimal early version

-There are a lot of big pieces and optimizations missing here, it's still very much a work in progress, but I'm putting this out there in case there are any brave curious souls that want to tinker with it.
+There are a lot of optimizations missing here, it's still very much a work in progress, but I'm putting this out there in case there are any brave curious souls that want to tinker with it.

 ### TODO / general shortcomings

-* Fix colors, which currently aren't quite correct
 * Reduce precision to improve memory usage
 * Precompute the covariance matrix, to slightly reduce memory usage and time spent in the vertex shader
 * Spherical harmonics